tanyamiranda/live-chat/README.md

 VUE_APP_FIREBASE_APP_ID=new-firebase-value
 ```

-### Setup access codes in Firestore DB for registraion
+### Create access codes in Firestore DB for user registraion
 This app allows registration only if the user enters a valid access code.
 This is a small level of security to prevent DOS or other malicious attempts for your site.

 In firebase, you will manually create a collection that contains unique codes to validate if the request to signup is being made with your permission.
 The collection will contain documents with the fields {"app-name", "code"}.
 You can have multiple entries per application.
 Sample entries for the "chat-app" application would be as follows: